Website Design & Brand Identity for a Luxury Rental Home

 → Improve SEO practices.

-Restructuring the sitemap was crucial to paving the path of the redesign.
+Restructuring the Sitemap to Pave the Path of the Redesign

 With the research and findings in mind, I set out to redesign the website with a focus on streamlining the user experience and improving SEO practices.